RNC hits Harris on border crisis with billboards, ads as she visits Texas: 'Too little, too late'

 But Republicans have tied the crisis directly to the Biden administration’s reversal of Trump-era policies, accusing the new administration of encouraging migrants to make the journey north.

-As part of its on-the-ground effort, the RNC purchased a mobile billboard in El Paso that will highlight the increase in migrants, criminals and some drugs that has happened in recent months.
+As part of its on-the-ground effort, the RNC purchased a mobile billboard in El Paso that will highlight the increase in migrants, criminals and drug busts in recent months.
 The ads were in both English and Spanish.

-It shows statistics including a 3,166% increase of sex offender arrests in Del Rio Sector this fiscal year, 21.5 million doses of the deadly drug fentanyl seized in Texas, and the 21-year high in encounters of migrants at the border.
+It shows statistics including a 3,166% increase of sex offender arrests in Del Rio Sector this fiscal year, 21.5 million doses of the deadly drug fentanyl seized in Texas, and a 21-year high in encounters of migrants at the border.

-The campaign also criticizes Harris’ decision to go to El Paso, which is generally not seen as a hot spot of illegal immigration, unlike others like the Rio Grande Valley sector – which has been hardest hit by the surge in migration.
+The RNC campaign also criticizes Harris’ decision to go to El Paso, which is generally not seen as a hot spot of illegal immigration, unlike others like the Rio Grande Valley sector, which has been hardest hit by the surge.

 VP HARRIS TO VISIT BORDER, WILL AVOID WORST-HIT AREA